 Next time you are visiting the museum, see if you can locate these and other species that call the Great Lakes home.
 Maybe some of the species are those that you have seen for yourself in the wild!

 - Liz Butler is an artist and teacher who loves natural history and museums.
 She loves drawing, painting, and making crafts of all kinds.
 She is happiest when she can find ways to combine art projects with science content.

 - Liz’s Blog – Saw Whet Studio

 - Do you like to sketch?
 Love museums?
 Are you a full time student in Canada?
 The ROM is yours to explore, FREE, every Tuesday!
 MORE!

 Guest Post By Liz Butler.
-Last Updated: February 1st, 2014.
+Last Updated: March 28th, 2014.

 The Queen’s Quay Killer Whale

 Certainly one of the most historically surprising pieces on display, this ~500 year old killer whale vertebrae found in downtown Toronto has cemented itself in our history as a city urban legend.

 In 1987, while building the light rail transit line at what is now Queens Quay Station, TTC construction workers unearthed this startling bone, posing the question, how did a killer whale end up in Lake Ontario?
 Killer whales, as ocean faring mammals, are found all over the world, except in fresh water.
 After much study, mystery and worldwide acclaim, this vertebrae found it’s way to the city, not naturally, but by human hand.
 ROM led research by Kevin Seymour, indicates that the bone is authentic, though not native, and seems to have been brought to the city and dumped in Lake Ontario by a traveller 200 years ago.